joshling1919/storybook/README.md

 1. make a side nav
 1. make a top nav
 1. import to joshlingaround, set up breakpoints. use top nav on smaller screen sizes

+one question I'll have to figure out:

+1. should all my components ship with a global style?